Cannabis Business Regulations

 community meeting regarding regulations for cannabis-related businesses -- SEptember 13, 2017

-On September 13, 2017 at 6:30 p.m., in the City Council Chambers at City Hall, the City of El Cerrito will hold a community meeting to receive public input regarding an update to the City’s regulations for cannabis-related businesses.
+On September 13, 2017, the City of El Cerrito held a community meeting to receive public input regarding an update to the City’s regulations for cannabis-related businesses.

-This community meeting will provide an opportunity for interested parties to share input about what regulations are appropriate for El Cerrito.
-After the meeting, staff will develop a draft ordinance based on the City Council’s direction, public input, and best practices.
-The City Council will conduct a study session on the draft ordinance in October.
+This community meeting provided an opportunity for interested parties to share input about Cannabis regulations in El Cerrito.
+Subseqent to the meeting, staff developed a draft ordinance based on the City Council’s direction, public input, and best practices.

 Council Presentation and Possible Direction on Marijuana Regulation -- April 18, 2017